Dhruv-194/ElonNFTSmartContract/README.md

-# Sample Hardhat Project
+# Elon Sample NFT Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+## About
+This project demonstrates a basic ERC721 NFT Smart Contract usage using Solidity, Javascript and Hardhat.
+I created this to study and understand how I can create different NFT Smart Contracts and deploy it on the testnet.
+The smart contract is deployed on the goerli ethereum testnet and minted to my perosnal wallet address.

+Link to the minted nft -

 Try running some of the following tasks: